• Skip to primary navigation

 Cooking the bottom side for few seconds

-• As soon as slight air bubbles appear on the top flip the roti and cook the other side completely.
+• As slight air bubbles appear on the top, flip the roti and cook the other side thoroughly.

 flipping the roti